ubelgutei/structural_growth/README.md

 ## Overview

-This repository contains an exploratory research project that focuses on applying Ruchir Sharma’s *“Breakout Nations”* framework on the countries listed in the MSCI Emerging Market Index.
+This repository contains an exploratory research project that applies Ruchir Sharma’s Breakout Nations framework to countries in the MSCI Emerging Markets Index.

-The goal is not to produce definitive rankings, but to learn how to build a reproducible pipeline and to explore how structural economic indicators differ across emerging-market countries.

 The project combines:
-- Python for data collection and cleaning
+- **Python** for data collection and cleaning
-- R for normalization, scoring, visualization, and reporting
+- **R** for normalization, scoring, visualization

 ---

 ## Project status

-> **Version 1.**
-> This repository represents my first attempt at building a research
-> workflow aside from my typical university assignments.
+> Version 1: I am planning to extend it in future iterations by incorporating equity market analysis (e.g. valuation measures such as P/E ratios).
 >
 > Methodological choices are intentionally simple, and results should be interpreted as
 > illustrative rather than definitive.
 >
 > Feedback, critique, and suggestions are very welcome.
-I hope I find people as interested
+> I hope to connect with others interested in emerging markets.
-> in the EM markets as much as I do and looking forward to keep exploring this field.

 ---